Via Bruxellensis, The Brussels Way

-President and main instructor
+President and Instructor

 She hesitantly pushed the door of the Via Bruxellensis room in December 2017 and was hooked from the first contact with the blade.
 Passionate about larp, married to a capoeirist, she favours the beautiful gesture to the strike at any cost.
-Concerned about details and the respect of the discipline while keeping a playful and friendly approach, she will also be in charge of the Via Bruxellensis Juniores courses for children from 10 to 14 years old.
+Concerned about details and the respect of the discipline while keeping a playful and friendly approach, she is also in charge of the Via Bruxellensis Juniores courses for children from 10 to 14 years old.

-Treasurer/Mistress of Coins
+Treasurer/Master of Coins